-Facility managers today play an important role in any organization, contributing to overall goals such as reducing costs, improving productivity and pursuing sustainability.
-This three-course certificate program offers a detailed exploration of operations, maintenance, budgeting and business planning.
-You’ll also learn about issues regarding safety, security and environmental factors.
-Delve into current best practices and principles and form a foundation to build your career in this growing field.
+Facility managers today play an important role in many organizations, where they contribute to overall goals such as reducing costs, improving productivity and pursuing sustainability.
+This three-course certificate program imparts comprehensive knowledge of operations, maintenance, budgeting and business-planning issues related to facility management.
+You’ll also learn about important safety, security and environmental factors in the field.
+Develop the skills to become a more effective facility manager and prepare to earn a credential in facility management.

 You'll complete a real-world project to add to your professional portfolio.

 The program curriculum is based on the ProFM™ Body of Knowledge, which defines the 19 knowledge areas and five cross-functional competencies that facility professionals need today.
 The certificate program prepares you to earn the ProFM™ credential, considered to be the most current, relevant and universally applicable credential in facility management.
 It also helps prepare you for certification by the International Facility Management Association (IFMA™).

 APPLY FOR A SCHOLARSHIP